 - 4. The Authority shall adopt both short-term- and long-term strategies for OTT regulation. - 5.
-In the short-term, the Authority recommends an examination of specific OTT services or classes of OTT services against the existing legislative framework, to determine whether the OTT services in question legally fall within the scope of the Act. - 6.
-The Authority recognises there may be pragmatic issues in the authorisation and regulation of OTTs.
-Long-term solutions, such as amendments to the legislative frameworks and regional collaborative initiatives, may be required.
+In the short-term, the Authority shall conduct an examination of specific OTT services or classes of OTT services against the existing legislative framework, to identify whether the OTT services in question legally fall within the scope of the Act. - 6.
+The Authority shall continue its regulatory work to address market changes arising out of technological advancements, to ensure that effective and fair competition is maintained. - 7.
+The Authority recognising the importance of effective engagement, shall offer support where applicable in fostering a collaborative framework between OTT providers and TSPs. - 8.
+The Authority recognises that there is a need to broaden our legislative frameworks to explicitly provide for the regulation of OTT services. - 9.
+A short-term solution would be for the Authority to engage in regional initiatives that foster collaboration amongst stakeholders.